Atlantis004/Computer_Vision_Project/README.md

 ├── web_viewer          # interactive web viewer (final result)
-├── run_pipeline.py     # main .py file to run the entire PnP pipeline ├── AI_Usage.md         # report containing the use of AI to assist with the project code │
+├── run_pipeline.py     # main .py file to run the entire PnP pipeline ├── AI_Usage.md         # report containing the use of AI to assist with the project code ├── project_report.pdf  # detailed report of the project │
 └── README.md
 ```